Hue Vietnam, the 8 essential questions before going there

 For more details, you can read the following part about places and activities not to be missed in Hue, which will help you organize an itinerary suited to your needs.

-6. The 10 best places to visit in Hue: what to visit?
+6. The 10 best places to visit in Hue: What to Do and See in Hue?

 -